Are you concerned about feeding your ball python correctly?

 There are pros and cons to each, but you will need to see what your snake is used to and what it prefers.

 Snakes coming from reputable breeders are usually trained from the beginning to eat either live or frozen prey, but some are only fed one thing.

-It would be best if you asked what they have been fed in the past before bringing your new ball python home.
+It would be best to ask what they have been fed in the past before bringing your new ball python home.

-Some snakes are going to lean into their instincts and want live prey, but live prey will present some challenges.
+Some snakes will lean into their instincts and want live prey, but live prey will present some challenges.

-These mice or rats are going to be fighting for their lives and can cause injuries to your snake when they bite or scratch.
+These mice or rats will be fighting for their lives and can cause injuries to your snake when it bites or scratches.

 Frozen prey is a good alternative if your snake accepts it.

 You will need to thaw the rodent before feeding it to your snake, but do not use the microwave or boil them.